jeffoneilldev/dcd-milestone-project-recipes/README.md

 ## Testing
 As per my primary targets above:

-1. A regular user
+1. A regular user can easily access any recipe from the database through this app.
-2. A new user
+2. A new user can navigate the page easily because of the simple layout and obvious options available.

 Other Testing...